MicahElliott/versionary/README.md

 ## SYNOPSIS
 `sysinfo` displays system info for distros based on _Arch_, _Debian_, _SuSE_, and _Redhat_.
+It's similar to system(2), but gives more info.

-This also serves as a starter recipe for quickly showing the most pertinent info for your systems.
+You may want to use this as a starter recipe for quickly showing the most pertinent info for your systems.
+The info shown is particularly useful for working with compilers (gcc, glibc, etc), but you may want to tune it for whatever common tools you work with (ruby/python/perl versions, etc).
+It's also handy for generating consistent bug reports.

 ## SYNTAX
 Just run it!
 There are no options.
 You'll get some parsable output as